Last Updated on 19th November 2020 by Sophie Nadeau

 Sadly, her personal life was filled with tragedy; many of her friends died by suicide or died in terrible accidents.
 Dalida herself attempted suicide on more than one occasion.
 Tragically she committed suicide at the age of 54 in 1987.
 Dalida’s final resting place is the cemetery of Montmartre, barely a few hundred meters from where Place Dalida is to be found today.

 Place Dalida sits at the intersections between rue Girardon and rue de l’Abreuvoir.
 It’s a tranquil place; full of leafy greens in the summer and breathtaking views come winter.
 There’s a bust dedicated to Dalida and a bench to sit and ponder.
+Local legend has it that, if you touch the bust of Dalida, you’ll be rewarded with plenty of good luck.

 Rue de l’Abreuvoir